opencontainers/distribution-spec/spec.md

 If `404 Not Found` response status, or other unexpected status, is returned, the client SHOULD proceed with the assumption that the registry does not implement V2 of the API.

-When a `200 OK` or `401 Unauthorized` response is returned, the "Docker-Distribution-API-Version" header SHOULD be set to "registry/2.0".
+When a `200 OK` or `401 Unauthorized` response is returned, the "OCI-Distribution-API-Version" header SHOULD be set to "registry/2.0".
 Clients MAY require this header value to determine if the endpoint serves this API.
 When this header is omitted, clients MAY fallback to an older API version.